ocinpp/data-scientist-blog-post/README.md

 ## Improvement

-- Use plot.ly, seaborn to create visualizations
+- Use plot.ly, seaborn to create attractive visualizations
 - Add more analysis

 ## References